top of page

 I am also trained in multiple trauma therapies that we can use in session, including EMDR.

-I am currently a private pay practice.
-This gives us the freedom to work at your pace without a third party shaping your treatment.
-I can provide superbills for clients who want to seek reimbursement through out-of-network benefits.
+I’m a private pay practice, which means we have the freedom to work at your pace without a third party shaping your treatment.
+If you’d like to seek reimbursement through out-of-network benefits, I can provide superbills for you.

 I primarily use EMDR, CPT, somatic therapy, and trauma-informed talk therapy.
 You don’t need to know anything about these modalities ahead of time.
 I’ll explain what we’re doing and why, and we’ll choose approaches that feel supportive and manageable for your nervous system.

-Most clients begin with weekly sessions, especially early on, to build momentum and safety.
-As therapy progresses, some clients choose to move to biweekly sessions.
+Most clients start with weekly sessions to build momentum and safety.
+As therapy progresses, some shift to biweekly sessions.
 We’ll decide together based on your needs, capacity, and goals.
+Timelines vary—some clients notice changes in a few months, while others prefer longer-term work for stability and support.
+You set the pace, and I follow your nervous system, not a clock.

 Both!
 My in-person space is located in Dallas and I can see virtual clients from anywhere in Texas.
 Some people love the structure of coming into the office.
 Others prefer the comfort of working from home.
 We can talk about what works best for you.